SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 Enter a name for your new consumer.
 E.g. `rc_get`.
 Click "Create":
 ![alt-text-here](gfx/rc_03.png)

 Enable the REST Consumer, and add the remote **host**, **port**, and any authentication required by the downstream REST server.
-Click "Apply" when finished:
+In this example, the host is `postman-echo.com` and the port is `80`.
+Toggle the enable option and click "Apply"
 ![alt-text-here](gfx/rc_04.png)

 Refresh the screen, and ensure the REST Consumer reports an Operational State of **Up**: